Afghanistan’s Gendered Healthcare System Resurfaces Amidst COVID-19

 The COVID-19 pandemic is both a health crisis and a political one, as Afghan authorities and the Taliban attempt to obtain political stability in the country.
 The healthcare system in Afghanistan is under attack by both the Taliban’s political agenda and the pandemic.
 Female healthcare has become a disposable pawn, with women’s human rights being violated in a social context that already disadvantages women, and routes for medical care often being destroyed.

 While the United States largely dismantled Taliban strongholds in Afghanistan when they removed the Taliban from power in 2001, Taliban-controlled areas still remain and are growing.
 Healthcare in these areas is virtually nonexistent.
 In April of 2019, the Taliban banned the entry and operation of the Red Cross from their territory after the World Health Organization pledged to vaccinate 9.3 million children from polio, though the ban was later lifted.
-Taliban leaders issued threats to both the Red Cross and the WHO, alerting them that attacks were imminent if members of the organization were to enter Taliban controlled areas.
+Taliban leaders issued threats to both the Red Cross and the WHO, alerting them that attacks were imminent if members of the organization were to enter Taliban-controlled areas.
 Attacks on internationally funded and operated clinics and hospitals are not uncommon in Afghanistan.
-One example being the deadly 2017 attack on an orthopedic center.
+One example is the deadly 2017 attack on an orthopedic center.
 As a result, standard healthcare is absent in Afghanistan, leaving people to work with inadequate systems that are scarcely available.

 Even when healthcare is available, women are explicitly prohibited from accessing it.
 Under the Taliban, male doctors and nurses can only touch female patients above their burqas.
 This law has severe consequences for women’s health, especially reproductive health, which often requires invasive examinations.
 These constraints on reproductive health have led to nearly 5,000 Afghan women dying during childbirth every year.
 The Red Cross and other interim medical institutions are allowed to work in Taliban-controlled areas with the group’s approval, but they must adhere to Taliban regulations, rendering doctors helpless when it comes to women’s health operations that conflict with Taliban doctrine.
-In further violation of women’s rights in the healthcare system, Taliban militants are often stationed in hospitals or in other medical locations to ensure that operations and examinations are done in accordance to their rules, and are given the green light to intercept any activity contrary to said rules.
+In further violation of women’s rights in the healthcare system, Taliban militants are often stationed in hospitals or in other medical locations to ensure that operations and examinations are done in accordance with their rules, and are given the green light to intercept any activity contrary to said rules.

 The Taliban have taken other measures to dismantle healthcare, both in an effort to continue marginalizing women within the system and to undermine the legitimacy and strength of the central government.
 In 2019, 192 healthcare facilities were closed down after the Taliban initiated attacks.
 Of these, only 34 have re-opened.
 These closures and healthcare constraints will foster the spread of COVID-19.